Wednesday, May 3, 2017

 These are not things to be treated trivially or left laying around.
 These are not things to be waving around or holding in your hand when you're in a high crime area.
 Either leave the cell phone in your pocket, or better yet, leave it in the hotel safe.
 If you were traveling with a group of people, there's really no reason to have more than one cell phone with you.

 But for many people the cell phone is like an umbilical cord.
 They cannot cut it no matter how hard they try.
 They have to hold in their hands constantly touch it feel it and play with it, which sounds as obscene as it actually is.
 They are cell phone addicted and it is ruining their lives as well as the lives of other people around them.

 And I'm not talking about the inconvenience that folks like me face when we try to attend a concert and clueless cellphone people stand up so they can video the entire thing and put it on Facebook so that everybody can hear a muffled performance and see blurry video.
 That's bad enough.

 The cellphone addicted actually kill people which was illustrated by a recent case where a 20-year-old drove a monster truck into a church bus killing 13 elderly people, texting while driving.
 I'm glad he had his priorities straight.
 That must have been one hell of a tweet to be worth the lives of 13 people.
 Other cell-phone addicts merely kill themselves (good riddance!) by walking out into traffic while self-absorbed in their parallel universe.

 Perhaps these thieves are doing the world a favor by snatching away these smartphones from people who leave them laying casually around or wave them around in public, annoying the rest of us.
-Maybe people will wise up and realize that the cell phone should stay in your pocket and less you actually have a compelling need for it, and once you are done, you put it back in your pocket.
-And no putting every last damn thing in your life on Facebook is not a compelling need.
+Maybe people will wise up and realize that the cell phone should stay in your pocket unless you actually have a compelling need for it.
+Once you are done, you put it back in your pocket.
+And no, putting every last damn thing in your life on Facebook is not a compelling need.